-The noise level was tested using CA setting with setting time interval at 0.03 s, the filter at 1kHz, and the current range at 10 nA.
+The noise level was tested using CA setting with setting time per point of 0.03 s, the filter at 1kHz, and the current range at 10 nA.
 The noise level is about 10 pA or 20 pA peak-to-peak.
 The standard deviation of the noise is ~9 pA.
 This is shown in Figure 2.

-Figure 2.
-Typical current noise level (~10 pA) in CA mode.
-The noise level was tested using CA setting with setting time interval at 0.03 s, the filter at 1kHz, and the current range at 10 nA.

 Installation:

-Firstly, connect the two low-current cables to the SP-300 Potentiostats and the two cables can be inserted to the hood of the Dimension Icon through the holes at its bottom; The Channel 1 is on the left and Channel 2 is on the right; The potentiostat cables can be fixed to appropriate position using tape; Low-current probes (blue ports) should always stay inside during measurement in the AFM Hood to reduce the noise level of the gained current signal;
+Connect the two low-current cables to the SP-300 Potentiostats and insert the two cables into the hood of the Dimension Icon through the holes at its bottom; Channel 1 and 2 cables are shown on the left and right; respectively.
+The potentiostat cables can be fixed to appropriate position using tape.
+Low-current probes (blue ports) should always be inside the AFM Hood during measurement to reduce the noise level of the gained current signal;